ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Experiments

-\textbf{Results.} Figure~\ref{fig:few_shot_weather} presents the forecasting results for the temperature variable (results for other variables are shown in the Appendix~\ref{app:exp_weather} due to the limited space).
-Remarkably, ChaosNexus in a zero-shot setting—without any fine-tuning—surpasses all baselines in their few-shot configurations.
+\textbf{Results.} Figure~\ref{fig:few_shot_weather} presents the forecasting results for the temperature variable.
+Remarkably, zero-shot ChaosNexus surpasses all baselines in their few-shot configurations.
 It achieves a mean error strictly below 1°C for 5-day (120-hour) global temperature forecasts.
-In stark contrast, the baseline models exhibit an MAE of at least 3°C, even when fine-tuned on the same data.
-The performance of ChaosNexus further improves with few-shot fine-tuning, especially for longer prediction horizons.
-This suggests that while pre-training endows the model with a robust, universal understanding of chaotic behavior, fine-tuning allows it to adapt these principles to the specific physical constraints and periodicities (e.g., diurnal and seasonal cycles) inherent in meteorological systems.
+In contrast, the baseline models exhibit an MAE of at least 3°C, even when fine-tuned on the same data.
+The performance of ChaosNexus further improves with few-shot fine-tuning.
+This suggests that while pre-training endows the model with a robust, universal understanding of chaotic behavior, fine-tuning allows it to adapt these principles to the specific physical constraints and periodicities inherent in meteorological systems.
 This process grounds the model's abstract dynamical representations in real-world physics, enhancing its ability to generate accurate and stable long-term forecasts.
+Detailed results of all weather variables and performances of foundation models are shown in the Appendix~\ref{app:exp_weather}.
+We find that foundation models designed for chaotic system forecasting and trained on our corpus of synthetic chaotic dynamics, including ChaosNexus, Panda, and Chronos-SFT perform significantly better than those trained on general time series, even though they use a much larger corpus (see Table~\ref{tab:pretraining_corpus}).
+It demonstrates that pretraining specifically on chaotic systems provides a more relevant inductive bias.